PredictiveEcology/SpaDES.core/cran-comments.md

     Old maintainer(s):
       Alex M Chubaty <alexander.chubaty@canada.ca>

+2. The package size has increased; we will work to reduce package size on the next update.

+    installed size is 12.4Mb
+    sub-directories of 1Mb or more:
+      R    10.1Mb
+      doc   1.4Mb

 ## Downstream dependencies

 I have run R CMD check on downstream dependencies and all have passed, except as noted below.